creativescala/creative-scala/src/raw/pictures/layout.md

 ## Layout

-We can write expressions to combine images producing more complex images.
+We can seen how to create primitive images.
+We can combine together images using layouts methods to create more complex images.
 Try the following code---you should see a circle and a rectangle displayed beside one another:

 ~~~ scala